vanus-labs/docs/content/user-guides/connector-guides/source/labelling/setup.md

 # Labelling

-This guide contains information to set up a Amazon Eventbridge Source in Vanus Cloud.
+This guide contains information to set up a Labelling Source in Vanus Cloud.

 ## Introduction